CCRC vs Assisted Living: What Are the Differences?

 Continuing Care Retirement Communities

 CCRCs offer a combination of independent living, assisted living and nursing home services.
 This means that residents at a CCRC can live with any level of care they need.
-They can live independently and take advantage of the services offered by the CCRC as they need them.
+They can live independently and take advantage of the services offered by the continuing care retirement community as they need them.

-CCRCs offer a complete range of care on their campuses.
+CCRCs offer a complete range of long term care on their campuses.
 Residents can receive help with all aspects of senior living at CCRCs.

 Assisted Living VS. CCRC: What's The Difference?